Amber O'Neal: Women Of Wrestling (2012–present)

 O'Neal signed with David McLane's Women of Wrestling (WOW) promotion in December 2012.
 She debuted at WOW!
 Pandemonium Tour 2013 losing to Jungle Grrrl in singles competition.
 Later in the night, she came together with fellow WOW newcomer Santana Garrett to form the tag team The All-American Girls.
 The pair then successfully challenged and defeated Caged Heat for the WOW Tag Team Championship, ending Caged Heat's remarkable 10-year reign.
 However, on the third season of WOW, Caged Heat's attorney Sophia Lopez was able to convince WWA (Women Wrestling Association) That they should vacate The All American Girls' championship.
 As The All American Girls faced Caged heat in the first round of the vacated WOW Tag Team Championship, O'Neal turned on Garrett, causing them their match.
 With Lana Star as the manager of O'Neal, she was able to book O'Neal in a WOW World Championship match, as O'Neal changed her name to The Beverly Hills Babe.
 In the season finale, The Beverly Hills Babe unsuccessfully challenged Jungle Grrrl to her championship, as her former ally Garrett pinned her in a triple threat match to win the championship.

 With WOW returning to television on AXS TV beginning in early 2019, The Beverly Hills Babe continued to wrestle under Lana Star's management through the first season on the network.
 On the September 10, 2019 episode of the show, with the ongoing WOW Tag Team Championship Tournament, Star told The Beverly Hills Babe that the winner between her and Faith the Lioness would be Star's partner on the tournament.
 The Beverly Hills Babe lost to Faith, and Star cut ties with her.
 The Beverly Hills Babe changed her name back to Amber O'Neal, as she teamed with Jessie Jones in the tournament.
 The team were eliminated during the second round as they lost to Adrenaline and Fire.

+Ring of Honor (2016)

+During the year 2016 Amber O'Neal made her Ring of Honor (ROH) debut in the ROH Women of Honor division in a match against Kennadi Brink on the November 2, 2016th episode of ROH's Women of Honor but was unsuccessful as Brink was victorious in the match.